Ma-Vin/typewriter/README.md

   5. key of custom values if used as sub elements.
 Default: `custom`
   6. indicator to add custom value map as sub element: Default: `false`
   7. time layout.
 Default value of `time.RFC3339`

-  :warning: :construction: No escaping of special characters like `"` or `\` at the moment

 The default formatter is the delimiter one.